MG4 review and buyer's guide

 On the other hand, if you are in the market for a cheap run-around vehicle that offers good interior and boot space, a seven-year warranty, and goes well and looks unique, and you have access to power in your garage or carport, then the MG4 is a surprisingly thoughtful and practical vehicle worth considering.

-The MG4 is a really exciting car to me because not only is it designed on a bespoke battery-electric platform with modular architecture, and not only does it have perfect 50/50 weight distribution and bias rear-wheel drive, but they're also doing a base model called the Excite51.
+The MG4 is a really exciting car because not only is it designed on a bespoke battery-electric platform with modular architecture, and not only does it have perfect 50/50 weight distribution, but they're also doing customer support the right way.
+Meaning: they tend to ask themselves ‘what’s the right thing to do’ rather than ‘what can we get away with?’.

-The baby entry level price which is going to be like $38,990 plus on-road cost.
-Inspiring stuff if you're in the market for an EV but haven't been able to get over the somewhat extortionate price hurdle over an equivalent combustion car.
+The Essence 43’s entry level price of just $32,000 is truly inspiring stuff if you're in the market for an EV but haven't been able to get over the somewhat extortionate price hurdle over an equivalent combustion car in years gone by.

 All manufacturers at the moment are hell bent on making the big EV statement - I'm looking at you Hyundai and Kia with your Ioniq 5 and Ioniq 6, and Kia with the EV6 and EV9, and every Mercedes SUV that's been hastily modified for a battery powertrain.
 Chuck Tesla in there too, because: big and heavy.